UzairMushtaq-Hoo/mosquitto/README.md

 ```

 ### Install node js and Node Package Manager
 ***Installing the correct version of node may have hassle and requires some extra efforts sometimes.
-So, firstly, Install node using the following command:***
+So, initially, Install node using the following command:***
 ```
 sudo apt-get -y  install nodejs
 ```